jhanliufu-personal/HypernetBCI/README.md

 ## Evaluation

-We focus on Unsupervised Domain Adaptation (UDA).
+We focus on domain adaptation (DA).
 The specific task we take on is quickly calibrating a pretrained DL-based BCI model to an unseen individual, whose brain and neural signal features (hopefully) differ from the pretrain set.
 We selected two BCI tasks (datasets) for evaluation, a [motor](https://moabb.neurotechx.com/docs/generated/moabb.datasets.Schirrmeister2017.html) imagery decoding task and a [sleep](https://braindecode.org/stable/generated/braindecode.datasets.SleepPhysionet.html) staging task.
 The BCI models we selected are [ShallowFBCSPNet](https://braindecode.org/0.7/generated/braindecode.models.ShallowFBCSPNet.html#braindecode.models.ShallowFBCSPNet), [SleepStagerChambon2018](https://braindecode.org/0.7/generated/braindecode.models.SleepStagerChambon2018.html#braindecode.models.SleepStagerChambon2018), [SleepStagerEldele2021](https://braindecode.org/0.7/generated/braindecode.models.SleepStagerEldele2021.html#braindecode.models.SleepStagerEldele2021) and [TCN](https://braindecode.org/0.7/generated/braindecode.models.TCN.html#braindecode.models.TCN).
 These models involve well-known architectures such as temporal convolution and transformers.
-Datasets and model implementations are accessed from the [braindecode](https://braindecode.org/stable/index.html) library.
+Datasets and model implementations are from the [braindecode](https://braindecode.org/stable/index.html) library.

-We compare our method against three baselines, two unsupervised and one supervised.
-[CLUDA](https://arxiv.org/pdf/2206.06243) and [MAPU](https://arxiv.org/html/2406.02635v2) achieve UDA through contrastive learning and temporal imputation at test time.
+We compare our method against two baselines.
+[CLUDA](https://arxiv.org/pdf/2206.06243) and [MAPU](https://arxiv.org/html/2406.02635v2) achieve zero-shot adaptation through contrastive learning and temporal imputation at test time.
 Although unsupervised, they require iterative optimization and source data for adaptation, which exclude them from time-sensitive and resource-constrained applications.
+We also compare our method to supervised fine tuning.

 ## Codebase Structure